JaggerNi/DID/README.md

-This is a basic DID analysis use macrodata of 1995-2023 from 21 countries
+This is a basic DID analysis use macrodata of 21 countries from 1995 to 2023.

 Use this python code can analyze the impact of the belt and road initiative to the cusumer prive index of relative countries.